 “Yeah, you were an animal.
 But what I meant was the way your dick felt the first time it was really inside me”

 “Like that, huh?
 Now you got me going,” and I pulled him upstairs and threw him on the bed.
 He wrapped his legs around me and let me penetrate him to my balls at first thrust.
 For a virgin his ass was exceptionally limber, not loose.
-He rode me, squealing every time I hit his prostrate and moaning if I pulled fully out.
+He rode me, squealing every time I hit his prostrate and moaning if I pulled out too far.
 I started out grunting, but as I reached climax, my pitch was higher and higher.
 We were two squealing pigs.
 I was on my knees, holding him firmly off the bed as he hung on.
-We slowly crawl forward and at the end his head was banging against the head-board with every thrust.
+We slowly crawled forward and at the end his head was banging against the head-board with every thrust.
 I didn’t even notice when he came, but when we were done he said he had climaxed three times, his first multiple orgasms.
 Once was enough for me.
 I just kept kissing him and telling him I loved him so much.
 He started to sob, but I rolled him over and did him one more time, until the tears stopped.
 Collapsing, I drew him into a cuddle, with my dick still inside.

 Sitting in the window was Casper.
 He’d been there long enough that the sex pact rule wasn’t broken.